dzink/calendar-crawler/README.md

-# calendar-scraper.py - A Calendar Scraper
+# calendar-crawler.py - A Calendar Crawler

 Scrape event pages and add them to a Google calendar